kawaiimusician/bootcamp-projects/README.md

 # bootcamp-projects
-These are the practice projects I have done for the ACC Software Bootcamp.
+In this repository you will see all the projects I have completed while attending ACC's Software Bootcamp.